Otto-AA/dashy-todo/README.md

 # Dashy TODO

-Create TODO comments, which are displayed at the sides of the page.
+Create simple TODO comments, which are displayed at the sides of the page.

+I suggest to take a look at the [drafting package](https://typst.app/universe/package/drafting), which is a more feature-complete annotation library, but also suitable for simple TODO comments.

 ![Screenshot](example.svg)